The Housing Innovation Partnership

 “Innovative solutions are increasingly hard to find in a single sector.
 We all do what we can, but there simply are systemic limitations that sometimes cannot be overcome by a single sector.
 Housing is one of those issues where we all have our respective roles, but our real power is in integrating our respective strengths.” – Co-Convener, Housing Innovation Partnership

 In the face of Covid-19, wildfire disasters, and the crisis of homelessness, the need for readily available housing in Oregon became critical.
 Board members of the Oregon iSector responded to the need and initiated the Turnkey Project.
 These leaders from the League of Oregon Cities, Association of Oregon Counties, Oregon Community Foundation, and Hacienda CDC joined with Oregon Restaurant and Lodging Association and others representing the public, private and civic sectors and formed the Turnkey Partnership to address the need.

-In the first round of Project Turnkey, a total of seventeen motels were acquired in thirteen counties throughout the state, providing 798 units of housing.
+In the first round of Project Turnkey, a total of nineteen properties were acquired in thirteen counties throughout the state, providing 798 units of housing.
 In the longer term, these facilities will be used as transitional or permanent housing units.
-The iSector is now working with those communities to develop local public-private-civic sector partnerships that will provide the wraparound services essential to meet the need for ongoing operations and support services for present and future residents.
+Megan Loeb, a co-convener of the Housing Innovation Partnership and Senior Program Officer of Economic Vitality and Housing at the Oregon Community Foundation is now working with those communities to develop local public-private-civic sector partnerships that will provide the wraparound services essential to meet the need for ongoing operations and support services for present and future residents.

 “Oregon faces an unprecedented housing shortage.
 Project Turnkey is brilliant in its design of providing a roof over the heads of those without one for a fraction of the cost of building new – in some cases probably ten times less.”